 The menu includes classics like steak frites and croque madame.
 The on-site pastry chef keeps customers supplied with an abundance of fresh biscuits, pastries, and dessert options.
 You really can’t go wrong with anything on the menu.

-If you’re in Nashville on a bachelorette party or on a girls’ trip, then Liberty Common is a must-visit among the best restaurants in Nashville.
+If you’re in town for a Nashville bachelorette party or on a girls’ trip, then Liberty Common is a must-visit among the best restaurants in Nashville.

 For a chic, trendy dining experience, try Henrietta Red in Germantown.
 Even though Nashville is nowhere near a coast, this restaurant manages to offer an array of delicious seafood options, including a raw oyster bar.